Air purifiers can improve the air quality of the whole house.

 So we’re dealing with 8,000 cubic feet of air.
 If we want to clean that amount of air with an air purifier properly, we need to clean it about 4 times every hour.
 We talk about 4 ACH or Air Changes Per Hour.
 You can read more about how to calculate ACH here.

 Essentially, that means that we need to clean 4 x 8,000 ft3 = 32,000 ft3 of air per hour.
 Now, let’s see what amount a single air purifier can purify per hour.

 Capacity Of An Average Air Purifier

 An average air purifier has an airflow of 200 CFM.
 That means that it cleans 200 cubic feet of air per minute.
-Mind you, this is a per-minute number.
-In order to figure out how many cubic feet a unit can handle per hour, we need to multiply that number by 60.
+Mind you; this is a per-minute number.
+To figure out how many cubic feet a unit can handle per hour, we need to multiply that number by 60.
 We get 200 CFM x 60 = 12,000 cubic feet per hour.

 One purifier can properly clean 12,000 ft3 per hour.
-But to clean 1,000 sq ft home, we need to clean 32,000 ft3 of air per hour.
-That means we’ll need more than 1 air purifier, unless you buy one of the powerful Blueair air purifiers.
+But to clean a 1,000 sq ft home, we need to clean 32,000 ft3 of air per hour.
+That means we’ll need more than 1 air purifier unless you buy one of the powerful Blueair air purifiers.

 Total Number Of Air Purifiers Needed